dougeby/IntuneDocs/intune/vpn-setting-configure-per-app.md

 ## Next steps

 - To review iOS settings, see [VPN settings for iOS devices in Microsoft Intune](vpn-settings-ios.md).
--  To learn more about VPN setting and Intune, see [How to configure VPN settings in Microsoft Intune](vpn-settings-configure.md).
+- To learn more about VPN setting and Intune, see [configure VPN settings in Microsoft Intune](vpn-settings-configure.md).